crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 A conditional clause puts a branch of code behind a gate that only opens if the condition is met.

-In a most basic form it consists of a keyword `if` followed by an expression serving as condition.
+In the most basic form it consists of a keyword `if` followed by an expression serving as the condition.
 The condition is met when the return value of the expression is *truthy*.
 All subsequent expressions are part of the branch until it closes with the keyword `end`.